Environmental Sciences Major

 and Advanced General Physical Chemistry Laboratory

-Students must take 5 courses (and their associated lab, if applicable) from the following options, with at least 2 from the same group.
-Required labs do not count toward the 5-course total.
+Students must take 5 courses (and their associated lab, if applicable) from the following options, with at least 2 from the same subject.
+May double-count with another major or minor.
+Required labs do not count toward the 5-course total.1

 Course Title